The MEME Suite allows you to:

 Submit this job using the Slurm sbatch command.

-- The meme command in the batch script does not include 'mpirun', or specify the nodes to be used.
-Meme uses OpenMPI that has built-in Slurm support, so it will automatically get the node/cpu list from Slurm.
+- Meme uses OpenMPI that has built-in Slurm support, so it will automatically get the node/cpu list from Slurm.

 - The number of MPI processes will be pulled from the variable $SLURM_NTASKS. (-p $SLURM_NTASKS in the meme command in the batch script).